top of page

 Safety

 I need help right now.
 What should I do?
-If or someone you love needs help right now, you should to your local hospital emergency room or call 911.
-988 is the National Suicide Hotline and is answered 24/7.
-Click here for a directory of mental health crisis lines in the state of Washington: https://www.hca.wa.gov/free-or-low-cost-health-care/i-need-behavioral-health-support/mental-health-crisis-lines For substance use, problem gambling, or mental health support: Contact the Washington Recovery Help Line: 866-789-1511. https://www.warecoveryhelpline.org/
+If you or someone you love needs help right now, call 911 or go to your nearest emergency room.
+You can also call or text 988 (Suicide & Crisis Lifeline), available 24/7.
+For Washington State crisis resources, you can view the directory of mental health crisis lines here: https://www.hca.wa.gov/free-or-low-cost-health-care/i-need-behavioral-health-support/mental-health-crisis-lines For substance use, problem gambling, or mental health support, contact the Washington Recovery Help Line at 866-789-1511: https://www.warecoveryhelpline.org/

 About Me